Bat for Lashes: Artistry

 Khan is a contralto with an expansive range.
 Critics have likened her music to the work of Joni Mitchell, Nico, Siouxsie Sioux, Björk, Kate Bush, Cat Power, PJ Harvey, Annie Lennox, Tori Amos, and Fiona Apple.
 Her music has been described by MTV Iggy as "at once haunting and way danceable".

 Other projects

 Khan and fashion house YMC designed a limited edition capsule collection of sportswear and accessories for the spring/summer 2014 season.
 The release of the collection was accompanied by a fashion film, Under the Indigo Moon, directed by and starring Khan, with a soundtrack she composed with Beck.

 In 2014, Film4 commissioned Cowboy Films to produce the short film Gotcha, with Khan as writer and director.
 She said she intended to develop the project into a feature-length film.
 In 2016, she wrote and directed the short film Madly.

-Khan has written feature-length film scripts for both The Bride (2016) and Lost Girls (2019).
+Khan has written feature-length film scripts for The Bride (2016) and Lost Girls (2019).